AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   }
 }
 ```

 #### Server communicates hashrate to client
-Optionally the server can **notify** client about it's overall performance (according to schedule set on server) with a `mining.hashrate` notification composed like this
+Optionally the server can **notify** client about its overall performance (according to the schedule set on server) with a `mining.hashrate` notification composed like this
 ```json
 {
   "method": "mining.hashrate",